Alaskan Independence Party: Founding and early history

-Vogler would serve as the AKIP's standard-bearer for most of the party's first two decades.
-He ran for governor in 1974, with Wayne Peppler as his running mate.
-Jay Hammond was elected over incumbent governor William Egan, with Vogler trailing far behind.
-Typical political discussion of the day included the contention that Vogler was a "spoiler," and that the result would have been different had he not been in the race, however Vogler ran on a conservative platform and perhaps if he hadn't run the margin of victory would have been larger for Republican Hammond.
+Members of the AIP, including Vogler, alleged that the 1958 referendum on Alaskan statehood was rigged by the federal government.

+On multiple occasions, Vogler called for violence against the federal government.
+For instance, Vogler once said, "God, I hate those sons of bitches.
+If I ever get a revolution going, I'm going to import a bunch of guillotines and lop off their lying heads."
+In a 1991 interview, Vogler said "And you say the hell with [government].
+And you renounce allegiance, and you pledge your efforts, your effects, your honor, your life to Alaska."
+While the Chair of the AIP Vogler had a dispute with the Bureau of Land Management, resulting in a stand-off with BLM officers and a lawsuit against Vogler by the BLM.

 Vogler's running mate in 1986 was Al Rowe, a Fairbanks resident and former Alaska State Trooper.
 Rowe took out a series of newspaper ads, fashioning himself in the image of Sheriff Buford Pusser.
 These ads were a major attention getter during the race.
-Between Rowe's ads and the turmoil existing in the Republican Party over the nomination of Arliss Sturgulewski, the AKIP gained 5.2 percent of the vote, becoming a recognized party in Alaska for the first time.
+Between Rowe's ads and the turmoil existing in the Republican Party over the nomination of Arliss Sturgulewski, the AIP gained 5.2 percent of the vote, becoming a recognized party in Alaska for the first time.

-Since then, AKIP candidates have disapproved of initiating a statewide vote revisiting the status of Alaskan statehood.
+Late 20th-century

 In 1990, former Republican governor Walter Joseph Hickel won the election for governor as a member of the Alaskan Independence Party, with Jack Coghill as his running mate.
-This was the only time since Alaska joined the union that a third-party candidate has been elected governor, until the election of Jesse Ventura in Minnesota in 1998, and then Bill Walker in Alaska in 2014.
-Hickel refused a vote on secession called on by a fringe group within the AKIP loyal to Vogler's original vision.
+This was the first time since Alaska joined the union that a third-party candidate has been elected governor, until the election of Jesse Ventura in Minnesota in 1998, and then Bill Walker in Alaska in 2014.
+Hickel refused a vote on secession called on by a fringe group within the AIP loyal to Vogler's original vision.
 He rejoined the Republican Party in 1994, with eight months remaining in his term.

-Carl E. Moses, a businessman from Unalaska who had served in the Alaska House of Representatives from 1965–1973 as both a Republican and Democrat, was elected again to the House in 1992, running under the AKIP banner.
+Carl E. Moses, a businessman from Unalaska who had served in the Alaska House of Representatives from 1965 to 1973 as both a Republican and Democrat, was elected again to the House in 1992, running under the AIP banner.
 He was elected to a district comprising mostly the area between the Aleutian Islands and Bristol Bay.
 He switched his party affiliation back to Democrat at around the same time that Hickel switched, and continued to serve in the House until 2007.

 The party did not get involved in presidential elections until 1992, when it endorsed Howard Phillips, the candidate of the U.S. Taxpayers Party (now the Constitution Party).